MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 - **Your\_Sub\_Domain** – The subdomain under your root domain.
 - **session\_id** – The unique session identifier of the device that was created by the client.
 It can be up to 128 characters long and can only contain the following characters: uppercase and lowercase Roman letters, digits, underscore characters, and hyphens (a–z, A–Z, 0–9, \_, -).
 The session ID must contain at least 16 bytes of randomly generated data.
 When using hexadecimal encoding, this translates to 32 hexadecimal characters.
 Although Microsoft recommends that you use a globally unique identifier (GUID) for the session ID, it isn't required.
 - **customer\_id** – This is a required value to integrate your website with device fingerprinting.
 Use the **Environment ID** value that's listed on the **Current environment** tile of the **Integration** page of the corresponding environment in the Fraud Protection portal.
 - **assessment** – The API name of the device fingerprinting assessment set up with client-side integration enabled.
-The API name is case sensitive and pulled from the assessment configuration page.
+The API name is case-sensitive and pulled from the assessment configuration page.
 - **request\_id** – A unique identifier for the request itself, separate from the session ID.
 This identifier should be a GUID of at least 32 characters in length.

 The following sample shows the JavaScript code with example values.